-No definitive cure or treatment for myelodysplastic syndromes exists.
-Instead, most people receive supportive care to help manage symptoms such as fatigue and to prevent bleeding and infections.
+Treatment for myelodysplastic syndromes most often involves treatments to slow the progression of the disease and supportive care to help manage symptoms such as fatigue and to prevent bleeding and infections.

 Blood transfusions can be used to replace red blood cells, white blood cells or platelets in people with myelodysplastic syndromes.

 Medications used to increase the number of healthy blood cells your body produces include: